harshith2000/Website-Analyzer/README.md

 # Website-Analyzer

-Download the website_analyzer.ipynb file and run it in jupyter notebook
+Download the website_analyzer.ipynb file and run it in jupyter notebook or download the .py file and run it on your local system.